inex/ixp-manager-docs-md/docs/features/ixf-export.md

 }
 ```

-If you needed to exclude the model and software version, you can add the following to your `.env` file:
+If, for example, you need to exclude the model and software version, you can add the following to your `.env` file:

 ```
 IXP_API_JSONEXPORTSCHEMA_EXCLUDE_SWITCH="model|software"